eeshanl/Coding-Problems/FibonacciSeries/README.md

 # Fibonacci
-Program to print n Fibonacci numbers
+Program to print n Fibonacci numbers.
+Enter argument when running to specify n.